ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 <center> <img src="{{ site.baseurl }}/img/wordcloud_qual.png" alt="Img" style="width: 800px;"/> </center>

-For more on text mining using `tidytext` I would highly recommend <a href="https://www.tidytextmining.com" target="_blank">their Gitbook website</a>, which has some good tutorials and goes into far more depth than we have time for here..
+For more on text mining using `tidytext`, you can check out <a href="https://www.tidytextmining.com" target="_blank">the Gitbook website</a>.

 <a name="analyse"></a>

 ## 4. Analyse qualitative data

-Visualising qualitative data can take you a long way, and can often give more useful information than statistical analysis, but sometimes statistical analysis is needed before you can definitively prove or disprove a hypothesis.
 Due to the way survey data are often formatted, with lot of counts and factors, the assumptions of conventional parametric statistical analysis are often violated, necessitating a more complex statistical approach.
-Below are a few examples of how to test various hypotheses in our survey data.
+Below are a few examples of how to test various hypotheses using our survey data.

 ### Chi-squared